 Glossary: district superintendent

-An ordained minister appointed by a bishop to oversee the pastors and local churches in a district.
-A district superintendent may not serve in that capacity more than six years in any consecutive nine years.
-No minister may serve more than a total of twelve years as a superintendent.
-The superintendent carries a wide range of responsibilities for the local churches in the district and throughout the Conference as a whole.
+The district superintendent is an ordained elder appointed by a bishop to oversee the pastors and local churches in a district.
+The superintendent carries a wide range of responsibilities for the local churches in the district and for the Annual Conference as a whole.
 Primary responsibilities relate to overseeing the work of the local churches, including presiding at Charge Conferences, and supervising the work of the pastors, including participating with the bishop in the making of appointments.

 United Methodist Communications is an agency of The United Methodist Church